 Until we can generate a sufficient amount of revenue from our products, if ever, we expect to finance future cash needs through public or private equity or debt offerings.
 If we raise additional funds through the issuance of additional equity or debt securities, it may result in dilution to our existing stockholders and/or increased fixed payment obligations.
 In August 2019, we filed a shelf registration statement on Form S-3 (Registration No. 333-233564) that allows us to sell up to an aggregate of \$300 million of our common stock, which includes up to \$50.0 million designated for an at-the-market offering program.
 As of March 31, 2020, \$50.0 million of common stock remained available for sale under the at-the-market offering program.
 We have sold no shares of common stock pursuant to the ATM program from March 31, 2020 through the date of this filing.
 Further, in January 2020, we sold 3,036,719 shares of our common stock at a price per share of \$8.00 and pre-funded warrants to purchase 1,338,287 shares of our common stock for gross proceeds of approximately \$35.0 million.
 Upon the completion of the January 2020 offering, we had 5,838,287 pre-funded warrant shares outstanding.
 The pre-funded warrants are exercisable into shares of common stock for \$0.0001 per share.
 The shares of common stock into which the warrants may be exercised are considered outstanding for the purposes of computing earnings per share.
-We also have two outstanding series of warrants, Series 1 warrants outstanding, at an exercise price of \$10.00 per share, and there were 2,297,517 shares of our common stock issuable upon the exercise of Series 2 warrants outstanding, at an exercise price of \$13.00 per share.
+We also have two outstanding series of warrants, Series 1 warrants and Series 2 warrants.
+As of March 31, 2020, there were 2,297,517 shares of our common stock issuable upon the exercise of Series 2 warrants outstanding, at an exercise price of \$10.00 per share, and there were 2,297,522 shares of our common stock issuable upon the exercise of Series 2 warrants outstanding, at an exercise price of \$13.00 per share.
 To the extent that these warrants have been or may be exercised, our stockholders may experience further dilution.